thomasphilip6/dualq_kinematics/README.md

 # dualq_kinematics

-This repository is a ROS2 C++ package aiming to become a MoveIt2 kinematics plugin using "dual quaternions".
+This repository is a ROS2 C++ package aiming to become a MoveIt2 kinematics plugin using "**dual quaternions**".
 In Robotics, the Denavit-Hartenberg convention and homogeneous transformation matrices are commonly used to solve forward and inverse kinematics.

-However, modern approaches use the product of exponential and dual quaternions can be used in this context as they can represent homogeneous transformation and screw displacements.
+However, modern approaches use the **product of exponential** and dual quaternions can be used in this context as they can represent homogeneous transformation and screw displacements.
+[Wikipedia link on Screw Axis](https://en.wikipedia.org/wiki/Screw_axis)

-This second approach requires fewer arithemetic approaches and is therefore faster.
+This second approach requires fewer arithmetic operations and is therefore faster.
 For example, this is particularly usefull when forward kinematics is used in an optimization problem needing a huge number of forward kinematics computations to converge.
+Also dual quaternions are more compact than a transformation matrix

 The package is based on ROS2 Humble.
 In this repository, the dual quaternions is built using Eigen library, to ensure compatbility with MoveIt and others.
-The DualQuaternion and ScrewCoordinates are templates to follow Eigen's logic
+It means that the dual quaternion class has 2 `Eigen::Quaternion` as members and that the constructors take Eigen types as inputs.
+The `DualQuaternion` and `ScrewCoordinates` classes are templates to follow Eigen's logic.

 ---

 ## Dual quaternions

-A dual quaternion is composed of two quaternions, one is called the real part and the other the dual.
+A dual quaternion is composed of two quaternions, one is called the real part and the other the dual part.
 The dual quaternion is the extension of quaternions to dual numbers.

-**Forward Kinematics** is defined in this context by:
+### **Forward Kinematics**

-//todo complete the math here
+Generally, the product of exponential states that

-$`\underline{s}_{Tip}^0  = {\Pi} \  e^{(\underline{\xi_n} * {\theta}_{n} * 0.5)}`$
+$`T_{Tip}^0  = ({\Pi}_{0}^n \  e^{(\^{\xi_n} * {\theta}_{n})}) * T_{Tip}^0 (0)`$

+where $`\^{\xi_n}`$ is a **twist** and $`\underline{\theta}`$ is a vector of joint angles and  $`T_{Tip}^0(0)`$ is **tip2Base** transform when the manipulator is at rest

+**Twist**: *"A twist can be represented as a normalized screw axis, a representation of the direction of the motion, multiplied by a scalar speed along the screw axis"* (Northwestern University)

+**Screw axis** are characterized by the axis expressed in a frame and a position of a point on it, they can represent the joints of a robot.
+In this method, the screw axes information are used rather than the Denavit-Hartenberg parameters

+When using dual quaternions in this context, it is needed to:
+- Define screw axes [1]
+- Apply motion to them using the **dual angle** [1]
+- Use the product of exponentials

+Let's keep in mind that dual quaternions multiplication and exponential are defined in [1] and [2]

+### **Inverse Kinematics**

-**Inverse Kinematics** can be computed by dividing the forward kinematics equation into so-called Paden-Kahan sub-problems, [Wikipedia](https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems)
+Inverse kinematics can be computed by dividing the forward kinematics equation into so-called Paden-Kahan sub-problems: [Wikipedia](https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems)

 ---